deepaksood619/deepaksood619.github.io/docs/psychology/self-control-will-power.md

 ## I have an unlimited will power

-Should not waste it on fending out procastination except when absolutely necessary.
+Should not waste it on fending out procrastination except when absolutely necessary.

-Higher you go into studies more its important to take a hold on your procastination.
+Higher you go into studies more its important to take a hold on your procrastination.

 At first its really hard, but later we don't even think about it.